c4cs/c4cs.github.io/_syllabus/f16/week06.md

   - What a debugger (the tool) doesn't do
   - What a debugger (the person) must do
   - How to reason about a debugging problem
-  - Open: Things that "can't" be debugged?
+  - Open -- Things that "can't" be debugged?
 homeworkTopics:
   - Building a mental model for debugging
   - Introducing valgrind